 How can I receive training?

-- Video programs EHS has some programs available such as forklift safety and van driver safety.
+- Video programs that EHS can facilitate, such as forklift safety and van driver safety.

 To access the EHS Canvas site: